drakejoshua/temp-converter---pjs/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This is a temperature converter created by mabawonku joshua
+This is a temperature converter

 ### Links